 Where do you see your collection in 12 months?

-I feel that over the next few months that the collection itself will be diverse in that it will take on all the key interior trends for 2014 and possibly even set trends.
+I feel that over the next few months that the collection itself will be diverse in that it will take on all the key interior trends for the changing year and possibly even set trends.
 One of the new ranges I have designed myself will definitely cover most of this.

 What are the most important things to consider when creating a designer range?